About Adult Protective Services

 - HB 21-1123: Concerning a CAPS Check for Substantiated Case of Mistreatment of an At-Risk Adult

-The Adult Protective Services (APS) program is developing rules to implement HB21-1123, which was signed into law and will be effective January 1, 2022.
+The Adult Protective Services (APS) program is developing rules to implement House Bill 21-1123, which was signed into law and will be effective January 1, 2022.
 If you would like to provide feedback on the draft rules or the bill, please complete this form.
-Comments received by August 31, 2021 will be considered for the rule packet that will be presented to the State Board of Human Services on October 8, 2021.
-Comments will be accepted until November 4, 2021, the day prior to the final reading and adoption by the State Board on November 5, 2021.
+Comments received by August 31, 2021 will be considered for the rule packet that will be presented to the State Board of Human Services on December 3, 2021.
+Comments will be accepted until November 4, 2021.

-Stakeholder meetings were held in May to gather input on HB21-1123 so that APS could begin drafting rules.
+Stakeholder meetings were held in May to gather input on HB 21-1123 so that APS could begin drafting rules.
 The APS program developed a Fact Sheet and Stakeholder FAQ to provide additional details about the bill and summarize the feedback received.
-The APS program has drafted the rules that will be presented at the State Board on October 8th and we welcome additional feedback about the proposed rules.
-In addition, the Administrative Review Division (ARD) has drafted rules related to due process that are necessary to implement portions of HB21-1123.
+The APS program has drafted the rules that will be presented at the State Board on November 5th and we welcome additional feedback about the proposed rules.
+In addition, the Administrative Review Division (ARD) has drafted rules related to due process that are necessary to implement portions of HB 21-1123.
 You can provide feedback on those rules using the same form.
 You can learn more about the State Board rule process, including how to provide testimony, here.